Career TipsApr 12, 2025· 7 min read· Updated Jul 7, 2026

 Don't panic.
 "No" to the salary often means "yes, but not there."
 Follow up with: "I understand.
 Are there other areas where there's more flexibility, like a signing bonus, an extra week of PTO, or a six-month review with a raise tied to performance?"

 Signing bonuses are especially flexible because they don't hit the base compensation budget the same way.
-A $5,000 signing bonus costs the company less long-term than a $5,000 salary bump.
-They're often easier to approve.
+A $5,000 signing bonus costs the company less long-term than a $5,000 salary bump, they're often easier to approve.
 (And that's a quirk worth knowing about.)

 What not to do

 Don't counter more than once without accepting or walking away.
-Going back two or three times starts to feel like you're stalling.
+Going back two or three times starts to feel like stalling.
 Make your counter count.

 Entry-level doesn't mean take-it-or-leave-it

 Even getting $2,000 more at the start compounds over your career.
-It sets the baseline for future raises, future offers, and future negotiations.
+It sets the baseline for future raises, future offers, future negotiations.
 Negotiate now.

 Write better cover letters in seconds